tylerlozano/tylerlozano/README.md

 <img align="left" alt="codeSTACKr.com" width="420px" src="./perfect.svg" />
 <br>
 # Hey there, I'm Tyler 👋
-I'm a full stack python developer with a focus on backend engineering and machine learning.
+A full stack python developer with a focus on backend engineering and machine learning.

 ### Connect with me